 Strategy helps to solve the right problem

 In our experience, designers care most about solving problems and, in our field of work, those problems are typically problems, or challenges, of communication.
 These problems and challenges can only be solved once they are defined.
-Sadly, it’s not uncommon to brief a design agency superficially, and sometimes that means not identifying the problem.
-This is the first error, see point one above.
+Sadly, it’s not uncommon to brief a design agency superficially, and sometimes that means not identifying the true or underlying problem.
+This is the first error (see point one above).

 In fact, without the strategy, a clear problem articulated and the clear journey we’ll take to overcome the obstacles, the communication design process becomes somewhat untenable.
 We may be able to produce something that looks nice, but will it serve to solve the problem or overcome the challenge?
-Design on a surface level rarely provides any significant commercial return.
-See points three, four and five.
+Design on a surface level very rarely provides any significant commercial return (see points three, four and five).

 Strategy creates an environment to support objective criticism

 Subjectivity is going to help derail your project.
 Objectivity, on the other hand, will keep it very much on the right track.
 Determining what the problem is, creating a hypothesis on how we can solve that problem, and then measuring the solution provides everyone involved with a clear set of objectives.
 We can simply ask ourselves, “How is what we are doing helping to solve the problem we’ve identified?”.
 We can, on this basis, determine how we should feedback, what, when, and to whom.

 Typically, the audience we are solving for is not involved in the approval process.
 So having some objective measures allows us to look at the solution from their perspective rather than our own.